ipo-exe/zenith/principles.md

 **Moderation**
 _GRACE must serve communication, not ego._
 - Do not over-polish — publish when clarity is achieved;
-- Avoid treating every project as a masterpiece — the best version may come in the next project, not this one;
+- Avoid treating every project as a masterpiece — keep learning for the next project;
 - Tailor beauty to the audience — keep outputs accessible, not overly personal or obscure;
 - Use creativity in overarching concepts, but stick to clarity and standardization in technical naming;
 - Let elegance enhance understanding — not replace it;